johnmee/codility/README.md

 # Codility Solutions

-Solutions to the exercises and tests at http://codility.com/
+Python solutions to the training exercises and tests at http://codility.com/

 https://codility.com/programmers/lessons/